Pylons/pyramid/docs/narr/subrequest.rst

        server = make_server('0.0.0.0', 8080, app)
        server.serve_forever()

+Even though the ``view_two`` view callable returned a string, it was invoked in such a way that the ``string`` renderer associated with the view registration that was found turned it into a "real" response object for consumption by ``view_one``.

 Being able to unconditionally obtain a response object by invoking a view callable indirectly is the main advantage to using :meth:`pyramid.request.Request.subrequest` instead of simply importing the